- Academic Programs

 Note: In addition to Noyce Scholarships, there are other forms of financial assistance available for students enrolled in the MAT program.
 These include Tuition Scholarships and Graduate Assistantships and other scholarships.
 Candidates for the Noyce Scholarship should apply for these as well.
 Other scholarships for graduate students (especially note the Quillen Scholarship) are listed here.
 See Dr. Govett for more information about these options.

 For students who have been awarded a Noyce scholarship, a copy of the Scholarship Agreement/Promissory Note is available here.
 Note that in accepting a Noyce scholarship, you are committing to two years of teaching at a high needs school.
-If you do not complete this teaching requirement, you are required to pay back the entire cost of the scholarship.
+If you do not complete this teaching requirement, you are required to pay the U.S. government back the entire cost of the scholarship (including both the tuition and the stipend).
 Before you sign this form to accept the scholarship, read it carefully.